glycerine/libzipfs/README.md

-1. You have a bunch of images/scripts/files to be served from a webserving application, and you want to bundle those resources alongside your Go webapp. libzipfs lets you easily create a single executable that contains all you resources in one place.
+1. You have a bunch of images/scripts/files to be served from a webserving application, and you want to bundle those resources alongside your Go webapp. libzipfs lets you easily create a single executable that contains all your resources in one place.

-1. If you are using CGO to call C code, and that C code expects to be able to read files from somewhere on the filesystem, you can package up all those files and still mount them in a fuse-based filesystem mountpoint where the C code can find and use them.
-For example, by https://github.com/glycerine/rmq project embeds R inside a Go binary, and libzipfs allows R libraries to be easily shipped with the binary.
+1. If you are using CGO to call C code, and that C code expects to be able to read files from somewhere on the filesystem, you can package up all those files, ship them with the executable, and they can be read from the fuse mountpoint -- where the C code can find and use them.
+For example, my https://github.com/glycerine/rmq project embeds R inside a Go binary, and libzipfs allows R libraries to be easily shipped all together in a single binary.

 ## origins

-This library is dervied from Tommi Virtanen's work https://github.com/bazil/zipfs, which is fantastic and provides a fuse-mounted read-only filesystem from a zipfile. zipfs and https://github.com/bazil/fuse are doing the heavy lifting behind the scenes.
+This library is dervied from Tommi Virtanen's work https://github.com/bazil/zipfs, which is fantastic and provides a fuse-mounted read-only filesystem from a zipfile.
+The zipfs library and https://github.com/bazil/fuse are doing the heavy lifting behind the scenes.

 The project was inspired by https://github.com/bazil/zipfs and https://github.com/shurcooL/vfsgen